Casa Dolce Casa: Rustic Italian Farmhouse

 During design and construction, changes happen.
 To best facilitate these changes, we will ask a lot of questions to make sure we are designing efficiently.
 Whether you would like to give us artistic license on decisions, or you have particular opinions that need to be known, it is important you communicate your preferences clearly.

 It’s our experience that the design-build process produces a better product with stronger teamwork and a healthy working relationship.
 The process takes time to do well.
 Expect two to six months of design before construction for custom residential updates, and often longer for new home or new commercial construction.
 Being well prepared can shorten this time frame.
-If you have new construction, you should consider hiring your landscape designer at the same time that you hire an architect.
+If you have new construction, you should consider hiring your landscape architect at the same time that you hire an architect.
 We strongly believe that the design-build relationship you foster with us will make you feel good about the investment and the landscape you create.

 Do you have additional questions about the design-build process and its benefits?
 Email us at [email protected] or give us a call at 805-466-6263.

 With a modern design style, this family retreat features patio spaces, a deck, fireplace, water feature, lawn, play area, hot tub, retaining walls, and railing.